 Plan B: “Snapback” of U.N.
 Sanctions on Iran

-First, the United States could invoke the snapback under Resolution 2231.
+The United States called on one of the other five signatories—Britain, China, France, Germany and Russia—to trigger the snapback at the Security Council.
+“We are urging our E3 partners to take action,” Pompeo said on April 29.
+None agreed.
+So the United States alone invoked the snapback under Resolution 2231.
 “Security Council Resolution 2231 (2015) lifted most U.N. sanctions but also created a legal mechanism for exclusive use by certain nations to snap sanctions back.
 The arms embargo is one of these sanctions,” Hook wrote in an op-ed published on May 13.
-Second, it could call on one of the other five signatories—Britain, China, France, Germany and Russia—to trigger the snapback at the Security Council.
-“We are urging our E3 partners to take action,” Pompeo said on April 29.

-But the United States may face multiple obstacles in rallying support for a U.N. resolution and in invoking existing mechanisms on conventional weapons.
-Because the Trump Administration withdrew from the nuclear deal in May 2018, it may not have the legal standing to invoke the so-called “snapback” sanctions at the United Nations.
+But the United States faced multiple obstacles in rallying support for a U.N. resolution and in invoking existing mechanisms on conventional weapons.
+Because the Trump Administration withdrew from the nuclear deal in May 2018, other countries argued that it did not have the legal standing to invoke “snapback” sanctions at the United Nations.
 “The U.S. has not participated in any meetings of activities within the framework of this agreement since then, Josep Borrell, the European Union foreign policy chief,” told Radio Free Europe on April 30.
-The three European powers, which have worked since 2018 to salvage the nuclear deal, also may be reluctant to trigger snapback sanctions.
+The three European powers, which have worked since 2018 to salvage the nuclear deal, refused to trigger snapback sanctions.
 On May 12, Russian U.N.
 Ambassador Vassily Nebenzia called U.S. efforts “ridiculous.”
 Washington has “no right to trigger,” he told reporters.
 Nebenzia also warned that snapback could lead to the collapse of the JCPOA.

 .@SecPompeo: What the American people should know is President @realDonaldTrump is committed to using every tool we have to prevent the Iranians from getting more conventional arms.
 I am convinced that we have the capacity to do that. pic.twitter.com/iNGLSv8kxa— Department of State (@StateDept) May 5, 2020